 Students must score 35 or higher on the science placement test to be exempt from BIO 101 or BIO 102.
-Students must take BUAD 112, before taking any HIT course.
-Transfer and returning students may be required to pass a challenge exam in order not to have to repeat an AH or HIT course whose credits are more than three years old.
+Students must take HIT 232 first before moving on with other AH or HIT courses.
+Transfer and returning students are required to pass a challenge exam with a minimum grade of 90% in order not to have to repeat an AH or HIT course whose credits are more than three years old.
 Students must earn a "C" or better in all credit courses applied toward graduation requirements.
 No course may be repeated more than once.
-For additional information regarding admission and/or continued enrollment in the program, students should contact the program head.
+For additional information regarding admission and/or continued enrollment in the program, students should contact the program coordinator.

-\\ BCCC reserves the right to modify the above regulations/ requirements at anytime in the student's enrollment.
+BCCC reserves the right to modify the above regulations/requirements at anytime in the student's enrollment.